 After reading and learning what Flight of Passage would entail, I was actually rather nervous to ride the attraction.
 See, I don’t like simulators at all - no Star Tours, no Sum of all Thrills (before it closed), and definitely no Mission Space.
 In fact, the new Soarin’ Around the World kind of pushes me right to my limit; thank goodness I can close my eyes before we get too high up.
 Flight of Passage is something that I was intrigued by but scared to death of at the same time - for a couple of different reasons.
 The first one being the highly intense experience that I’m not a fan of.

 The second reason was a much more personal issue; my size.
-Most of you saw me on The DIS Unplugged last year and you know I’m not a small girl.
+Most of you have seen me on The DIS Unplugged and you know I’m not a small girl.
 Now, I’m only 5’ 2” so I’m short, but I’m also what I like to call, “fluffy.”
 We were getting close to my family’s scheduled preview of Pandora and I hadn’t seen any detailed information on any “fluffy” people being able to successfully ride this attraction.
 So, I sent a text message to my good friend John Panda; some of you may remember him as a guest on one of our shows.
 He’s a “fluffy” guy and he emphatically shared how excited he was that he was able to experience the attraction.
 My first thought was, “Dangit, now I really have no excuse.”

 As we entered the FastPass+ queue for Flight of Passage, I was a nervous wreck; not about the thought of not fitting, but the thought of what would happen if I got too freaked out and could still feel crazy movements even if I closed my eyes.
 I continued walking through the stunning queue, nervous as all get-out and heart pounding like crazy at the thought of “flying” high in the air.
 There was so much to take in and so many intricate details all throughout the queue that we were ready to go into a small room for our briefing before I knew it.
 I started to get a little bit excited about the attraction as the group of sixteen of us were decontaminated then scanned and paired with our very own banshee.